About The Memory Canvas Project

 -

-Activities that were too open-ended for some participants
+Activities that were too unstructured for some participants

 -

-Volunteers are unsure how to guide participation, especially with non-verbal residents
+Volunteers were unsure how to guide participation, especially with non-verbal residents

 -